Lil Nas X Adds Billy Ray Cyrus To ‘Old Town Road’ Remix And People Are Loving It

 “Billy Ray Cyrus just reserved his seat to the next cookout,” another Twitter user wrote.

-“I’m gonna take my horse to the Old Town Road — I’m gonna ride till I can’t no more,” Cyrus sings “Baby’s gotta have a diamond ring and Fendi sports bras.
+“I’m gonna take my horse to the Old Town Road — I’m gonna ride till I can’t no more,” Cyrus sings.
+“Baby’s gotta have a diamond ring and Fendi sports bras.
 Riding down Rodeo with my Maserati sports car.”

-But Lil Nas X’s rise came to a halt last week when Billboard pulled the song from the country charts claiming that it did not contain enough elements to classify it as a country song.
+But Lil Nas X’s rise came to a halt last week when Billboard pulled the song from the country charts, claiming that it did not contain enough elements to classify it as a country song.
 Billboard claimed that their decision had nothing to do with Lil Nas X being African-American, although many said that the decision seemed steeped in racism.

 Old Town Road remix @LilNasX ????https://t.co/QHYgGRxcyc #OldTownRoadREMIX pic.twitter.com/4m0q45TgQ2